 Here are 10 reasons why you might want to use that expertise to keep your business blog active.

 1. Drive Traffic to Your Business Website

 Customers who read your blog are 97% more likely to click on your website.
 That improves your website’s search engine optimization (SEO) making your website more likely to rise to the top of organic searches.
 In addition, the more you blog, the more traffic you get.
 Here are five steps to build a website if you haven’t got one yet.

-In addition, blog sites that post daily get almost double the traffic than sites that post monthly or less.
+In addition, blog sites that post daily get almost double the traffic compared to sites that post monthly or less.

 2. Inform Customers About the Good Work You Do

 85% of customers like companies that give back, and more than half of all small businesses donate to charity.
 In fact, small businesses typically share about 10% of their money, time or goods to benefit others; 90% of their contributions stay in the local community.

 However, many of those same businesses forget to share that fact.
 Failing to write a blog post about your community contributions means you’re missing out on new customers who would be drawn to your business if they only knew.